-What this meant for the game is that a party of six paladins punched significantly above their weight in combat.
-This was exacerbated by a few more optimized characters going above and beyond even that.
+What this meant for the game is that the party punched significantly above their weight in combat.
+This was exacerbated by a few more optimized characters going above and beyond even that with feats or multiclassing.
 I also ran kind of a Monty Haul campaign to get the players more magic weapons than the adventure prescribes.
 Because 5e devils take half damage from non-magical, non-silver weapons I reasoned that it would be no fun for my all martial party to just be less effective.
 Descent into Avernus gives a generous amount of magic items, enough to kit out the normal amount of 2-4 martial characters.
 I bumped this because I figured it would be no fun to deal half damage.

 The All-Paladin Party created two problems for me that I didn’t know how to solve and made the game less fun which were factors in me tapping out.
-Problem number one, in order to Challenge The Party in combat I needed to throw a high deadly fight at them which would necessitate two hours or more of our D&D session to conclude.
+Problem number one, in order to Challenge The Party in combat I needed to throw a high deadly fight at them which would necessitate two hours or more of our 2-2.5 hour D&D session to conclude.
 It’s one thing to say, “The way to challenge the players in combat is with powerful ranged spellcasting enemies.”
 It’s quite another to throw a fight at the players for the sole reason of Having A Fight.
 And then have that fight go the entire session and crowd out the roleplaying because the difficulty is so high and the fight is so tactical.

 But let’s say I didn’t do that, instead I wanted to focus on roleplaying and skills?
 Well then the characters would fail fucking everything.
 A CR 13 monster was a speed bump.
 A DC 13 locked door was a dead end.
 I had a party of hammers and any problem that wasn’t a nail wasn’t one they could deal with, but any nail was too easy to deal with.
 I wish I’d been able to come up with more alternative combat objectives but I just wasn’t that clever.